 There will be 4-6 hours per week of lectures, seminars and feedback.
 Students are expected to spend 14-16 hours per week engaged in self-study.

 Contact time is based on 24 academic weeks (1 reading week per semester may apply depending on module choices), whereas self-study time is based on 31 academic weeks.

-The total notional study hours for the MSc are 1800 (10 hours per 1 credit).
+The total notional study hours for the MSc are 1800 (typically, one credit equates to 10 hours of work).
 Notional study hours comprise formal teaching and learning activities, such as lectures and tutorials, as well as assessments and independent research and study.

 You will be assessed through a combination of examinations and coursework.

-About half of the modules offered will be assessed by a 2 or 3-hour exam.
+About half of the modules offered will be assessed by a two- or three-hour exam.
 The other modules are assessed through coursework.
 In addition to coursework and exams, a percentage of your final mark may be based on assignments (such as presentations or reaction papers) given in-class.

 The study time and assessment methods detailed above are typical and give you a good indication of what to expect.
 However, they may change if the course modules change.